li9com/learn-openshift/lab06-oc-new-app/README.md

 mariadb-3-mgg29   1/1       Running   0          53s
 ```

-Note! the number "-3-" in the mariadb name represents revision number
+Note!
+The number "-3-" in the mariadb name represents revision number.

 ## Scale up and scale down applications